 So you’re an undergrad looking to get involved in research—good for you!

-The ResearchMatch application, designed by your own colleagues who are alumni of Prof. Fox’s CS169 course, is designed to make it easy to find listings that match your skills, availability and interests.
+The Beehive application, formerly called ResearchMatch and designed by your own colleagues who are alumni of Prof. Fox’s CS169 course under the guidance of Prof. Jeff Bokor in EE, is designed to make it easy to find listings that match your skills, availability and interests.